 Make the Chicken Stock:

-Place stock vegetables in bottom of a pot.
+Place stock vegetables in the bottom of a pot.
 Lay chicken pieces on top of vegetables.
 Add cold water covering chicken by 1 inch.
 Add peppercorn, rosemary, and marjoram.

 Bring the pot to a boil.
 Reduce heat and simmer gently for 1 – 1 ½ hour skimming fat and foam off the top of the pot as needed.
 Chicken is done when an instant thermometer reads 160°F inserted into the breast and thigh pieces.

 Use tongs to take the chicken out of the pot.
 Continue to simmer stock while chicken cools.

-When chicken is cool enough to handle, pull the meat off bones – adding bones back into simmering stock.
-Put chicken in the fridge and simmer stock for another 15 minutes.
+When chicken is cool enough to handle, pull the meat off the bones and add the bones back into simmering stock.
+Put the chicken in the fridge and simmer the stock for another 15 minutes.
 Strain stock through a mesh strainer into a large bowl.
-Wash out the stock pot to use for the soup.
+Wash out the stockpot to use for the soup.

 To make the soup:

 Heat oil in the pot you used for the stock.
 Add onion and saute until translucent.
 Add garlic and cook until fragrant – about a minute.
 Add celery, carrot, and pepper and cook until tender-firm about 6-7 minutes.
 Do not overcook.

 Add potatoes and 2 teaspoons of Seasoning Mix and stir to combine.
 Cook 6 minutes – stirring often.
 Add the stock, diced tomatoes, stir, and bring to a boil – reduce heat and simmer until potatoes are tender about 30 minutes.

-Add chicken and remaining teaspoon of Seasoning Mix to pot.
+Add chicken and remaining teaspoon of Seasoning Mix to the pot.
 Stir to thoroughly combine.
 Simmer for 15 minutes.
 Serve with some crusty bread or saltines.